openedx-unsupported/devstack/docs/devstack_faq.rst

 .. code:: sh

-  docker-compose stop mysql57
+  docker compose stop mysql57
-  docker-compose up -d mysql57
+  docker compose up -d mysql57

 Then connect using the values below.
 Note that the username and password will vary depending on the database.
 For all of the options, see ``provision.sql``.